-The lack of shared goals, the divisive managerial attitude, the emergence of prejudice and the differentiation of status based on professionalism and prestige are evidence that some building blocks upon which contact is based according to contact theory principles (Dovidio et al., 2011; Visintin et al., 2017), can be utilized to improve

-As part of contact theory, Allport (1954) specified four essential conditions that can help overcome the challenges as mentioned above: equal group status within the situation – that is, contact between those sharing a similar status; commonly shared goals with an active, goal-oriented effort; intergroup cooperation without intergroup competition; and the support of authorities, law or custom, which establishes norms of acceptance (Pettigrew, 1998; Pettigrew, Tropp, Wagner & Christ, 2011) that will shape a more favourable structure of intergroup relations (Dovidio, Eller, & Hewstone, 2011).
-Given the evidence and these guidelines, it seems that implementing direct contact strategies might reshape the departmental identity into a comprehensive hospital identity.
-Accordingly, to achieve hospitals’ goals, it improves department relations and patient care.
+Lack of shared goals, divisive managerial attitudes, the emergence of prejudice and differentiation of status based on professionalism and prestige are evidence that some principles of contact theory (Dovidio et al., 2011; Visintin et al., 2017) could usefully be applied to improve the situation.
+As part of contact theory, Allport (1954) specified four essential conditions that help overcome the challenges described above: equal group status (that is, contact between those sharing a similar status); commonly shared goals with an active, goal-oriented effort; intergroup cooperation without intergroup competition; and the support of the authorities, laws or customs, which establishes norms of acceptance (Pettigrew, 1998; Pettigrew et al., 2011) and shapes a more favorable structure of intergroup relations (Dovidio et al., 2011).
+Given these guidelines and the evidence presented above, it appears that the implementation of direct contact strategies could reshape the departmental identity into a comprehensive hospital identity.
+Therefore, to achieve the hospital’s goals, it is imperative to improve department relations and patient care.

-First, shared goals, such as mutual responsibility for patient care, should be identified and emphasized by senior management.
-Senior management should maintain equality between departments, and support to lower status departments should be given.
-Based on the understanding that all departments are equal and vital for the hospital, these steps can serve as the basis for cooperative status and help establish a shared identity.
+First, shared goals, such as mutual responsibility for patient care, should be identified and prioritized.
+Senior management should maintain equality between departments, and support should be given to lower-status departments.
+Based on the understanding that all departments are equal and vital for the hospital, these steps can serve as the basis for cooperative status and help to establish a shared identity.

-Interdepartmental cooperation should be embedded in daily practice, encouraged and rewarded, promoting direct contact.
-The likelihood for positive contact will be greater if, through HR practices and internal communication, management promotes situations in which intergroup contact is made and allows and encourages these situations through staff exchange.
-In this respect, these opportunities for intergroup contact could be advanced through HR projects in which employees from different departments join other departments for short periods.
-All in all, senior leadership should understand and defuse the automatic mechanism that strengthening departmental identity triggered by external threats instead of nourishing departmental identity through selective treatment and attitude given t0 departments
+Second, interdepartmental cooperation should be embedded in daily practice, and encouraged and rewarded in order to promote direct contact.
+The likelihood of positive contact will be greater if, through HR practices and internal communication, management creates situations in which intergroup contact is made and encourages these situations through staff exchange.
+In this respect, opportunities for intergroup contact could be advanced through HR projects in which employees from different departments join other departments for short periods.
+Senior leadership should take active steps to understand and defuse the automatic mechanism of strong departmental identities triggered by external threats, and should avoid nourishing such identities through selective treatment of departments.

 Contribution

 The results of this study contribute to the literature in several ways.
-Although previous research has examined social identity in hospitals (Penman, 2015; Thomson et al., 2015), and among specializations in the medical sector (Hewett et al., 2009), to the best of our knowledge, the departmental social identity that emerges from the investigation of all the sectors – medical, nursing, administration and para-medical – has not yet been studied.
+Although previous research has examined social identity in hospitals (Penman, 2015; Thomson et al., 2015) and among specializations in the medical sector (Hewett et al., 2009), to the best of our knowledge the departmental social identity that emerges from examining all sectors – medical, nursing, administration and paramedical – has not been investigated until now.

-An additional contribution of this study is extending SIT to analyze its external causes and outcomes utilizing the social identity theory of leadership, in contrast to previous studies which focused on the internal factors and implications of social identity.
-Existing literature has detailed intergroup factors that create social identities, such as group characteristics and motivation to belong (Amiot & Sansfaçon, 2011; Brown, 2000; Callan et al., 2007), and has also noted its in-group consequences, such as affecting the individual’s sense of self-worth in the group and group cohesion (Brown, 2000).
-The present study added to these the effect of out-group elements on the social identity formation in an organizational context, such as the management’s selective attitude and the interrelations between in-group and out-group relations
+Another contribution of this study is its extension of SIT to leadership in order to analyze external causes and outcomes; this is in contrast to previous studies, which have focused on the internal factors and implications of social identity.
+The literature has detailed the intergroup factors that create social identities, such as group characteristics and motivation to belong (Amiot & Sansfaçon, 2011; Brown, 2000; Callan et al., 2007).
+It has also noted the in-group consequences, such as effects on the individual’s sense of self-worth within the group and on the cohesion of the group (Brown, 2000).
+The present study adds the effect of out-group elements on social identity formation in an organizational context, including in-group and out-group interrelations and selective attitudes on the part of management.

 Limitations